getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

     render() {
         if (this.state.error) {
-            //render fallback UI
+            // render fallback UI
             return (
               <a onClick={() => Sentry.showReportDialog({ eventId: this.state.eventId })}>Report feedback</a>
             );
         }

-        //when there's not an error, render children untouched return this.props.children;
+        // when there's not an error, render children untouched return this.props.children;
     }
 }